CodeWizardRakesh/tensorflow-cuda-setup/README.md

 ## Prerequisites
 - **Windows OS**: Ensure your system has a compatible NVIDIA GPU.
 - **Anaconda**: Recommended for managing Python environments

+##1.
+Install Anaconda (If not installed)
+Anaconda is a package manager that helps you manage your Python environments and dependencies.
+If you don't have Anaconda installed, [download it here](https://www.anaconda.com/download).